jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

                 print "printer's error? ", "pgno:", pgno, line
 ```

 > Note: `try: except:` comes to the rescue again here.
-The loop above kept breaking because in 3 instances it emerged that there existed footnotes at the bottom of a page for which there were no markers within the text, so when I tried to address the non-existent entry in `fndict`, I got a `KeyError`.
+The loop above kept breaking because in 3 instances it emerged that there existed footnotes at the bottom of a page for which there were no markers within the text.
+This was an editorial oversight in the published edition, not an OCR error.
+The result was that when I tried to address the non-existent entry in `fndict`, I got a `KeyError`.
 My `except:` clause allowed me to find and look at the error, and determine that the error was in the original and nothing I could do anything about, so when generating the final version of `charters` I replaced the `print` statement with `pass`.
 Texts made by humans are messy; no getting around it; `try: except:` exists to deal with that reality.

 NOTA BENE: Again, bear in mind that we are modifying a data structure in memory rather than editing successive text files.
 So this loop should be __added__ to your script __below__ the summary and marginal loop, which is __below__ the loop that created your skeleton dictionary.